zakariajaadi/zakariajaadi/README.md

 </h2>

 **About me** <br/>

-I'm a Data Scientist from Paris
-- 💼 I’m currently working as a Data Scientist & ML engineer consultant in Paris, and I bulid data science & AI models to optimize revenue generation, answer business questions, and solve complex problems.
+I’m currently working as a Data Scientist & ML engineer consultant in Paris, and I bulid data science & AI models to optimize revenue generation, answer business questions, and solve complex problems.

 **Projects in this protfolio:**
 * [Image classification with CNN and Transfer Learning using InceptionV3 ](https://github.com/zakariajaadi/image-classification)